cbisnett/cbisnett.github.io/_posts/2016-01-21-blackhat-usa-2016-training.md

 Last year we ran a "game" for all the students to apply their fuzzing techniques against an **extremely** vulnerable application, written by yours truly.
 All the students compete against each other to see who can find the most unique crashes and the winner takes home a prize.
 The students really enjoyed the competition and the chance to practice their new skills.
 I'm going to update the application this year to add even more bugs >:)

-If your interested in the class content, you can find all the details and register on the [training page](https://www.blackhat.com/us-16/training/fuzzing-for-vulnerabilities.html) on the Blackhat site.
+If you're interested in the class content, you can find all the details and register on the [training page](https://www.blackhat.com/us-16/training/fuzzing-for-vulnerabilities.html) on the Blackhat site.
 Look forward to seeing everyone there.